halvgaard/DataScience/Task5/README.md

 ## Steps to deploy a package on GCP using poetry and test it

-1. Create artifact repo on GCP (either by using gcloud or the console)
+1. Create an artifact repo on GCP (either by using gcloud or the [GCP console](https://console.cloud.google.com/))
 ```
 gcloud artifacts repositories create REPOSITORY \
      --repository-format=FORMAT \